connor11528/cs-fundamentals/README.md

 ## Git

-- Git Game: https://www.git-game.com/ - The git-game is a terminal based game that teaches both new and advances users some pretty cool features of the git scm (source control management) system.
+- **Git Game** - https://www.git-game.com/ - The git-game is a terminal based game that teaches both new and advances users some pretty cool features of the git scm (source control management) system.

 ## PHP